deis/deis/docs/terms/controller.rst

 :title: Controller
-:description: What is a Deis Controller?
+:description: The Deis controller is the brains of the Deis platform.
+Details on what the Deis controller is in charge of and what the Deis controller stack includes.
-:keywords: deis, controller
+:keywords: controller, deis

 .. _controller: